The Dark Patterns Tip Line is led by a team of designers, academic researchers, legal experts, policy specialists, and advocacy-minded individuals.

 The submissions will be populated and used in a research and academic capacity with students, fellows, and faculty who will be managing the governance and data use.
 Sharing a dark pattern you have spotted helps us learn more about interfaces and designs that people consider to be manipulative or unfair.
 We may use your submission to the Dark Patterns Tip Line platform as part of research, or to illustrate and explain dark patterns to the public, the media and policymakers.
 All submissions are reviewed prior to being posted to the website; submissions may be rejected due to quality or clarity issues, or if they are duplicates of existing postings.
 We will edit your submission for clarity, and in some cases, we will combine submissions that feature the same dark pattern.
 Published submissions illustrate a single example from a single company, although we may in fact receive multiple submissions featuring that example/company.

 When you submit a tip, you agree that we may use, share and make public your screenshot(s) and other information you share (except for your email address).
 We publish tips anonymously and will make efforts to remove any personal information, but please don’t submit screenshots that contain information you wouldn’t want to be made public.
 If you decide to share your email address with us, we may contact you to ask for more information.

 Perspectives of everyday people is missing from dense, legal, and wonky conversations about dark patterns.
 This project is powered by research with individuals who suffered dark pattern-instigated harms.

 People across industries are working together to better understand how dark patterns hurt people.
-Our team includes designers, academic researchers, legal experts, policy specialists, and advocacy-minded individuals.
+Our team includes designers, academic researchers, legal experts, students, community members, policy specialists, and advocacy-minded individuals.

 The Dark Patterns Tip Line was founded to serve as a crowdsourcing platform where people submit dark patterns they’ve encountered.
 The data collected is supplemented with qualitative analysis via one-on-one interviews to better understand the human impact of these malicious tactics.